-The financial statements of the charitable company, which is a public benefit entity under FRS102, have been prepared in accordance with the Charities SORP (FRS102) 'Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS102) (effective 1 January 2019)', Financial Reporting Standard FRS102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland applicable in the UK and Republic of Ireland applicable in the UK and Republic of Ireland applicable in the UK and Republic of Ireland' applicable in the UK and Republic of Ireland' and the Companies Act 2006.
+The financial statements of the charitable company, which is a public benefit entity under FRS102, have been prepared in accordance with the Charities SORP (FRS102) 'Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS102) (effective 1 January 2019)', Financial Reporting Standard FRS102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' and the Companies Act 2006.
 The financial statements have been prepared under the historical cost convention.

 The accounts are prepared in sterling, which is the functional currency of the charity.
-Monetary amounts in these financial statements are rounded to the nearest $\pounds$ .
+Monetary amounts in these financial statements are rounded to the nearest \mathfrak{L} .